The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Setup

 \subsection{Experimental Procedure}

 We applied all variants of \approach\ from Table~\ref{table:approach_variants} to both datasets.
 OpenAI-based experiments were executed via API on OpenAI's infrastructure, while the experiments involving DeepSeek were run on a machine equipped with two Intel Xeon Gold 6338 CPUs, 512GB of RAM, and one NVIDIA A40 GPU (46GB memory).
 To mitigate randomness, each experiment was repeated \emph{five times}.
-Across both datasets, we submitted a total of 16,000 process descriptions and evaluated the generated activity diagrams using the metrics in Section~\ref{sec:metrics}.
-Diagram generation took 956.23 hours (39.84 days) in total, while metric computations were fast due to no LLM involvement in the evaluation computations.
+Across both datasets, we submitted a total of 16000 process descriptions and evaluated the generated activity diagrams using the metrics in Section~\ref{sec:metrics}.

 All runs were executed sequentially, with dedicated GPU usage and minimal CPU interference for the local LLM.

 For each \approach\ variant with a refinement loop, we cap the number of refinement iterations at five.
-If the loop does not converge within these five iterations, i.e., if the critique step continues to identify issues, we discard the diagram and restart the variant from its generation step.
+If the loop does not converge within these five iterations, i.e., if the critique step continues to identify issues, we discard the activity diagram and restart the variant from its generation step.
 In other words, an activity diagram produced by a given \approach\ variant is accepted as that variant's output only if it passes the critique check.
-Any diagrams flagged as problematic by the critique step are discarded.
-We did not encounter any cases in which diagrams had to be discarded more than once; in other words, we never applied a \approach\ variant to the same input process description more than twice.
+Across the 12,800 diagram generation tasks that utilized a refinement loop, this five-iteration cap was reached in only 703 cases (approximately 5.5\% of all tasks).
+Overall, the refinement process required an average of only 1.14 iterations per generated diagram.
+Further, for the 703 cases that were restarted, we encountered 14 cases (approximately 1.99\% of the tasks that were restarted, and 0.1\% of all tasks) in which the generated activity diagrams had to be discarded more than once.
 For all process descriptions in our datasets, we ultimately obtained an activity diagram that passed the critique step.